 Solar panel warranties explained: what Perth buyers actually need to know

-Every solar panel comes with two warranties — a product warranty and a performance guarantee.
+Every solar panel comes with two warranties: a product warranty and a performance guarantee.
 Here's what each covers, what 25-year performance actually means, and what happens when a manufacturer leaves Australia.

 The two solar panel warranties

-1 — Product warranty (materials and workmanship)
+Product warranty (materials and workmanship)

-What it does NOT cover: Physical damage from impact (hail, falling branches), damage from improper installation, normal degradation over time.
+What it does not cover: Physical damage from impact (hail, falling branches), damage from improper installation, normal degradation over time.

-2 — Performance guarantee (power output)
+Performance guarantee (power output)

 Typical terms:

-- End-of-year 1: ≥98% of rated power (covers initial light-induced degradation)
+- End of year 1: at least 97–98% of rated power (covers initial light-induced degradation; typical, varies by brand)

 What "80% at 25 years" actually means:

-If you buy a 400W panel with a standard performance guarantee:
+Buy a 400W panel with a standard performance guarantee:

-- After 25 years, it must still produce ≥320W (80% of 400W)
+- After 25 years, it must still produce at least 320W (80% of 400W)

 - If it produces 295W at year 20 and your monitoring confirms this, you have a performance warranty claim

 Who backs it: The manufacturer.
-Same caveat as the product warranty — a manufacturer that doesn't exist in 25 years can't pay a claim.
+Same caveat as the product warranty: a manufacturer that doesn't exist in 25 years can't pay a claim.

 Making a performance warranty claim